-Certainly most psychiatrists are considered qualified to work with stage fright and some specialize in treating phobias.
+Certainly most psychiatrists are considered qualified to work with achievemephobia and some specialize in treating phobias.
 Generally though the process is slow and often the results are poor, because as dedicated and skilled as most psychiatrists are, their training does not include the most effective methods for dealing with serious fears.

 Why We Offer A Kind of Talk Therapy